-Run the command again, which returned following successful VDI to VHD conversion message.
+Run the command again, it will return following the successful conversion message.

 VDI to VHD then VHDX

-If you want the latest and recommended file format of Hyper-V which the VHDX, then the converted VHD can be converted to VHDX by using Hyper-V disk utility.
+If you want the latest and recommended file format of Hyper-V which the VHDX, you can convert VHD to VHDX by using Hyper-V disk utility.